 How Stock Gains Are Taxed and Why It Matters to Homeowners

-When you sell a stock, the profit you make is considered a capital gain.
-These gains are categorized into short-term or long-term based on how long you held the investment before selling.
-Short-term gains come from assets held for one year or less and are taxed at your ordinary income rate.
-In contrast, long-term gains stem from assets held for more than a year, often incurring a lower tax rate between 0% and 20%, depending on your income bracket.
+When you sell a stock, the profit counts as a capital gain.
+The IRS divides capital gains into two types based on how long you held the investment.
+Short-term gains apply to assets held for one year or less, and you pay taxes on them at your ordinary income rate.
+Long-term gains apply to assets held for more than one year and usually qualify for lower tax rates, ranging from 0% to 20% depending on your income.

 Your capital gain is calculated by subtracting your stock’s “basis,” or original purchase price, from the sale price.
 Costs related to the sale can sometimes adjust the final gain.
 While capital losses can offset some gains, those selling stock to finance a home purchase should carefully review their net gains to avoid surprises.
 A full overview of how these gains work can be found on the IRS website.